 Disc Injuries

+Disc Injuries can be a common injury to the back and spine and mostly occur in the lumbar spine (lower back) or the cervical spine (neck).
 The spine is made up of bones called vertebrae which are separated by discs that act like shock absorbers.
-Discs are made of very tough cartilage, with a soft, jelly-like fluid inside.
+Discs are made of tough cartilage, with a soft, jelly-like fluid inside.
 The discs between your vertebrae allow the flexibility of motion in the spine.
 The discs also allow an exit and entry point for spinal nerves that carry messages to the brain and body.

 Disc injuriesDisc injuries can be painful and restricting.
 People often hear about ‘slipped discs’.
-In fact, the discs of the spine are attached to the vertebra, so they don’t actually ‘slip’.
+The discs of the spine are attached to the vertebra, so they don’t actually ‘slip’.
 A disc injury can refer to a number of disc problems.

 Disc bulge: